-Selling a house with fire damage in the UK is absolutely possible — but it comes with a unique set of challenges.
+Selling a house with fire damage in the UK is absolutely possible, but it comes with a unique set of challenges.

-Fire affects more than just the physical structure of a property.
-Consequently, it can impact the property’s market value, insurability, and even your legal responsibilities as a seller.
+It can impact the property’s market value, insurability, and even your legal responsibilities as a seller.

-That said — you’ve got options.
 And in this guide, we’ll walk you through exactly how to navigate the process, step by step.
 Whether you’re selling it “as is” or after repairs, this article will help you understand your rights, responsibilities, and the smartest way forward.

 The Immediate Aftermath of a Fire